Katharine, Duchess of Kent: Later years and activities

 In 2011, close associates of private investigator Jonathan Rees, who was linked to the News International phone hacking scandal, alleged that he had accessed the bank accounts of Katharine and her husband.

 In May 2016, she hosted a concert for young children at Buckingham Palace in her capacity as founder of Future Talent.
 In August 2016, Katharine became an ambassador for Samaritans after a volunteer at the Teesside branch contacted her.
 She had previously been its royal patron from 1971 until 1999.
 Katharine was also a supporter of UNICEF.
 In 2022, she expressed her love and penchant for gangsta rap, typified by Eminem and Ice Cube.

+Katharine made her final public appearance on 9 October 2024 to mark her husband's 89th birthday.

 Death and funeral

-Katharine made her final public appearance on 9 October 2024 to mark her husband's 89th birthday.
-She died at Kensington Palace on 4 September 2025, aged 92; her death was announced by Buckingham Palace the following day.
-Following the announcement, flags on royal residences and government buildings were lowered to half mast, and a period of mourning was declared for the Royal Household until the day of her funeral.
+Katharine died at Kensington Palace on 4 September 2025, aged 92; her death was announced by Buckingham Palace the following day.
+Following the announcement, flags on royal residences and government buildings were lowered to half-mast, and a period of mourning was declared for the Royal Household until the day of her funeral.
 A book of condolence was opened on the official royal family website for members of the public to leave messages of condolence.

-Her coffin lay at Kensington Palace Chapel until 15 September when it was transferred to the Lady Chapel at Westminster Cathedral for the Reception of the Body, a Catholic rite in which the coffin is formally received into the church.
-A bearer party was provided by the Royal Dragoon Guards, the regiment of which the Duchess had been Deputy Colonel-in-Chief.
-The funeral was held the following day.
+Her coffin lay at Kensington Palace Chapel until 15 September, when it was transferred to the Lady Chapel at Westminster Cathedral for the Reception of the Body, a Catholic rite in which the coffin is formally received into the church.
+A bearer party was provided by the Royal Dragoon Guards, the regiment of which she had been Deputy Colonel-in-Chief.
+The funeral took place the following day.
 A piper of the Royal Dragoon Guards played the lament Sleep, Dearie, Sleep.
-A requiem mass was sung to a Latin setting by Maurice Duruflé; also the motet Ave verum corpus by Wolfgang Amadeus Mozart, a favourite of the Duchess.
-Cardinal Vincent Nichols, the Archbishop of Westminster, presided, and a message of condolence to the King from Pope Leo XIV was read by Archbishop Miguel Maury Buendía, the Apostolic Nuncio to Great Britain.
-The King, the Prince and Princess of Wales and other members of the royal family attended while the Queen was absent due to illness.
-Her funeral marked the first royal Catholic funeral in the United Kingdom in modern history.
-Following the funeral, she was interred at the Royal Burial Ground, Frogmore.
+The requiem mass was sung to a Latin setting by Maurice Duruflé, and Mozart's motet Ave verum corpus, a favourite of Katharine's, was also performed.
+Cardinal Vincent Nichols, the Archbishop of Westminster, presided, and Archbishop Miguel Maury Buendía, Apostolic Nuncio to Great Britain, read a message of condolence to the King from Pope Leo XIV.
+The King, the Prince and Princess of Wales, and other members of the royal family attended; the Queen was absent due to illness.
+The funeral was the first royal Catholic funeral in the United Kingdom in modern history.
+Following the service, she was interred at the Royal Burial Ground, Frogmore.